 Because Las Vegas is a major international destination for tourism, hospitality, gaming, conventions and business, the Visa Waiver Program is a convenient way for citizens of these countries to travel to Nevada without first having to secure a visa.

 Below our Las Vegas immigration attorneys answer frequently-asked-questions about how to travel to the U.S. without a visa.
-Click on a topic below to go directly to that section.

 - 1. Eligibility for the VWP in Nevada

 - 2. How long can I stay in the visa waiver program, and what can I do there?

 - 3. How do I apply for the VWP?

 - 4. What countries are included in the VWP program?

 Foreigners who wish to travel to the U.S. under the Visa Waiver Program (VWP) must have a valid Electronic System for Travel Authorization (ESTA) approval prior to the time of travel.
 ESTA is the Customs and Border Protection’s (CBP) automated web-based system that determines eligibility to travel without a visa to the U.S. for tourism or business.
 In general, a non-citizen may qualify for VWP if all the following are true:

 - the VWP applicant has an e-passport